Dabomstew/pokered-speedchoice/FEATURES.md

   * Gen 8 - same as Gen 6/7, but the non-participant EXP happens without any item requirement.
 Exp All is completely useless with this setting on.
 * Catch EXP (On/Off) - when on, catching a Pokemon awards the same experience as defeating it.
 Obeys the EXP formula and EXP splitting choices above.
 * Good Early Wilds (On/Off) - when on, if you encounter a Pokemon in the wild below level 10, it will be fully evolved.
 Best suited for randomizer races to beat the game.
-* Better Marts (On/Off) - when on, all early marts (Viridian/Pewter/Cerulean) use a common inventory that includes all status heals, repels and escape ropes.
+* Better Marts (On/Off) - when on, all early marts (Viridian/Pewter/Cerulean) use a common inventory that includes all status heals plus repels and escape ropes.
 Celadon Mart 4F also sells Moon Stones at 2100 each.
 * Nerf Brock (On/Off) - when on, Brock's party levels are nerfed to 10 and 12 for the Geodude and Onix respectively.
 His single gym trainer is also nerfed to have two lv9 Pokemon instead of lv11.
 * Better Game Corner (On/Off) - when on, the Gen 2 interface for buying coins is used at the Game Corner.
 This means that you can buy 500 coins at a time instead of only 50, and you can also quickly buy multiple sets in short succession.
-* Easy Safari (On/Off) - when on,
+* Easy Safari (On/Off) - when on, you receive 99 Safari Balls and 999 steps each time you enter.
+In addition, Safari Balls will have a 100% catch rate.